falk-h/tv-power/README.md

 - Set up a static IP address for the TV, either by assigning it a static DHCP lease, or by setting a static IP address in the TV's network settings.

 Then install the program with `cargo install --path .`.
-This programs seems to link to a bunch of dynamic libraries.
+It seems to link to a bunch of dynamic libraries.
 You'll find out when building 🙂.
 Just install the relevant `-dev` or `-devel` packages or whatever.

 Look at the comments in [the systemd unit file](./tv-power.service) for information on how to set this up as a systemd service.